animator/learn-python/README.md

 There are two ways to execute a Python program:

 1. **Interactive Mode**: When the IDLE application is launched, the Python interpreter or the Python shell pops up on the screen.
-User can interact with the Python interpreter and execute statements (single line or multiline code snippets) directly in this Python shell.
+Users can interact with the Python interpreter and execute statements (single-line or multiline code snippets) directly in this Python shell.
 2. **Script Mode**: This is the most commonly used method for executing a Python program.
 The entire Python program is written and saved in a file (`.py` extension) which can be executed using the IDLE application.

 ## Interactive Mode of Execution